Exempted Company

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-An ordinary resolution is a resolution passed by a simple majority of those members voting in person or by proxy at a meeting in which a quorum is present.
-A special resolution is a resolution passed by a two-thirds majority of those members voting in person or by proxy at a meeting at which a quorum is present unless a greater majority is specified in the articles of association.
-The quorum requirements are set out in the articles of association.
+Typically, an exempted company's articles of association will provide that an ordinary resolution is a resolution passed by a simple majority of those members, as being entitled to do so, vote in person or by proxy at a general meeting.
+Pursuant to the Companies Act, a special resolution is a resolution passed by a two-thirds majority of those members as, being entitled to do so, vote in person or by proxy at a general meeting of which notice specifying the intention to propose the resolution as a special resolution has been given, unless a greater majority is specified in the company's articles of association.
+The quorum requirements will be set out in the company's articles of association.
+The articles of association may be amended by special resolution.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?